jdstrand/language-checker/docs/ignore.md

 ## Nested Ignore Files

-`woke` will apply ignore rules from nested ignore files to any child files/folders, similar to a nested `.gitignore` file.
+`language-checker` will apply ignore rules from nested ignore files to any child files/folders, similar to a nested `.gitignore` file.
 Nested ignore files work for any ignore file type listed above.

 ```txt
 project